1. What is The Psychotherapy Institute (TPI)?

 10. What kind of supervision will I receive?

-TPI maintains a roster of over sixty licensed clinicians (LCSW, MFT, or licensed psychologist) who are TPI members and who volunteer as supervisors.
+TPI maintains a roster of over sixty licensed clinicians (LCSW, LMFT, or licensed psychologist) who are TPI members and who volunteer as supervisors.
 All supervisors have a minimum of three years of experience supervising, and many have more than twenty years.
 Each staff therapist will have a team of supervisors composed of their individual supervisors, group supervisor, and the Associate Director and/or Executive Director.

 11. What is the time commitment?
 What are the other ingredients of the program?